thirdweb-example/signature-based-minting/README.md

 The main benefit here is that we have made an environment where us (the owner of the smart contract) can decide what the user can mint into our collection, all programmatically.

-We can also create NFTs with metadata that comes from user input, which is why we created the input field earlier.

 ## API Route

 To create an API Route, you'll need to create a file in the `/pages/api` directory of your project.